ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Tim Beiko** [58:21](https://www.youtube.com/watch?v=09Kzi2x06UM&t=3501): Got it?
 So I guess.
 Yeah, I have you curious the first year, you know, from this time on teams does anyone post this?
 And I know there's some folks on the EIP editor side who have concerns. but maybe starting with client teams, and then we can go to yeah, EIP Editors who are here.

-**MariusVanDerWijden** [58:44](https://www.youtube.com/watch?v=09Kzi2x06UM&t=3524): I think I was my opinion on this a lot already.
+**Marius Van Der Wijden** [58:44](https://www.youtube.com/watch?v=09Kzi2x06UM&t=3524): I think I was my opinion on this a lot already.
 I think the EIP process should serve the core developers.
 And it's not right now.
 And one big issue with it is that we have an influx of so many ERC’s  that it's not really possible for someone to to stay informed of all the EIP’s that are coming up. and have meaningful reviews on them.
 So I'm very strongly in favor of splitting the 2 repositories.

 **Tim Beiko** [59:31](https://www.youtube.com/watch?v=09Kzi2x06UM&t=3571):  Got it anyone else?